oneapi-src/oneDNN/doc/primitives/inner_product.md

 | 3D      | \f$N \times C \times D \times H \times W\f$ | \f$N \times C\f$ | \f$OC \times IC \times KD \times KH \times KW\f$

 Memory format of data and weights memory objects is critical for inner product primitive performance.
-In the DNNL programming model, inner product primitive is one of the few primitives that support the placeholder format #dnnl::memory::format_tag::any (shortened to `any` from now on) and can define data and weight memory objects formats based on the
+In the oneDNN programming model, inner product primitive is one of the few primitives that support the placeholder format #dnnl::memory::format_tag::any (shortened to `any` from now on) and can define data and weight memory objects formats based on the